 - Needs mains power and water

-Muc-Off has built a very good business out of making bike maintenance look fun and funky, and now, they’ve taken aim at making the best pressure washer for cyclists.
+Muc-Off has built a very good business out of making bike maintenance look fun and funky, and now, they’ve taken aim at making the best pressure washer for bikes.
 After years of development, they’ve added their own pressure washer kit to the collection and it’s a really good package for simplifying home cleaning without ruining your bearings.

 Design and construction